-Counsel has now selected the Allstate case to relitigate the issues involved.
-The case was briefed and argued before a panel of the Commonwealth Court on December 9, 2009.
-The Commonwealth is awaiting a decision.
-The principal focus of the new Allstate litigation will be the proportional part fraction which is multiplied by the assessments to determine the credit as interpreted by the Commonwealth Court.
+The principal focus of the new Allstate litigation is the proportional part fraction which is multiplied by the assessments to determine the credit as interpreted by the Commonwealth Court.
 Potential tax refund exposure to the Commonwealth equals up to \$150,000,000.